voelzmo/codex/error_fixes.md

     * aws_subnet.dev-infra-3: Error creating subnet: InvalidParameterValue: Value (us-east-1a) for parameter availabilityZone is invalid.
 Subnets can currently only be created in the following availability zones: us-east-1c, us-east-1b, us-east-1d, us-east-1e. status code: 400, request id: 66fafa81-7718-46eb-a606-e4b98e3267b9
     ```

     you should run `make destroy` to clean up, then add a line like `aws_az1 = "d"` to replace the restricted zone.

+* No Vault or Genesis - Chances are you did not run the jumpbox script, refer to [the Bastion/Jumpbox section][1] and make sure that you remain logged in as your Jumpbox user during the rest of the deployment process.
+Nothing is done from the default Bastion user.

 ### ProtoBosh & Proto-Vault